Janecv0/MT-Autograder/README.md

 ## Goal
 Server into which teacher logs in, upload assignment and see status of individual students on it.
 There is also place for students to upload their homeworks and get direct feedback from the system such as percentage, mark and errors, that come out during testing.

-## Work done

-  ### Picking testing framework
-  Out of : pytest, unittest, nose, doctest, Robot Framework. `Pytest` was picked.

-  ### Running test from code with outcome capture
-  Using `pytest` plugin `pytest-json-report` outcome is captured.
-From json file all needed data are taken.

-  ### SQL database
-  Using `sqlalchemy` SQL database is created.
-Files for this: `database.py`- database setup and `models.py`- table setup

-  ### Picking back-end
-  Out of: Flask, Django, FastAPI ->  `fastapi`

-  ### Coding back-end
-  Most of needed function almost done.